avivmoshe11/avivmoshe11/README.md

 - Applies full environment (version) control by seperation of Development/Production environments.
 - Fullstack app that uses the same technologies as the main app.

+## The repositories are private due to "StartUp" state - but don't worry they are there.
+## You cannot see my contribution because the discord bot is submitting all the contributions and pr's as an Admin user.

 ##Business inqueries:

 - Discord: aviv1234